Ysilven/animepahe-auto-download-script/README.md

 The settings will be saved locally and sync across all tabs.
 Feel free to modify the source code and submit bug/reports.

-Created By: [Arjien-PHC](https://phcorner.net/members/arjien.1773652/) intended for public users.
+Author: [Arjien-PHC](https://phcorner.net/members/arjien.1773652/) intended for all users.